ChrisH-ko/Compmus-portfolio/README.md

 ![Energy and valence, Igor Zhukov's performances](plots/energy_valence_Igor_Zhukov.png)
 -  The above figure displays the energy and valence levels for Igor Zhukov's recordings of the sonatas.

+One thing of note is how espescially the valence levels of Scriabin's late sonatas are very similar, even accros different performers.
+Their energy levels on the other hand seem to vary a bit more.
+The variance of both variables also seems greater in his early and middle sonatas.
+Those might lend themselves to more varying interpretations, as the differences between performers seems to be larger to a certain degree, compared to the late sonatas.